Haolab-BIG/RNA-seq-preprocessing/README.md

     * 8-core CPU
     * 64 GB RAM

 2.  **Singularity**: Must be installed on your system.

-    * **Installation on Ubuntu 22.04**:
-        You can follow the steps below to install Singularity and its dependencies.
+Below are the detailed steps for installing on an Ubuntu 22.0.4 system.
 For other operating systems, please refer to the official installation guide: https://docs.sylabs.io/guides/3.0/user-guide/installation.html

+    * **Step 1: Install System Dependencies**
+        These packages are required for building and running Singularity.

         ```bash
-        # Update and install dependencies
+        # Update package lists and install dependencies
         sudo apt-get update
         sudo apt-get install -y \
             build-essential \